SailfishOS-for-the-fairphone-4/getting_started/README.md

 ### Encryption
 There is no encryption.

-### Broken Lockscreen
-Sometimes the lockscreen does not work correctly and will show an endless loading circle.
-In that case, the phone has already booted and you can just swipe to unlock.

-### Simcard lock is not supported
-It is not possible (at the time of writing: 14-06-2023) to use a locked simcard.
-This is a problem in SailfishOS, because Sailfish does not support the simcard unlock screen.
-To be able to use a simcard, you will need to remove the simcard pincode before inserting it in the Fairphone.

 ### Booting with broken audio
 Whenever audio is corrupt, the phone needs to be booted 3 times in order for it to start.